 5 Add a human touch with characters

-Using character animation in a marketing video can give it a real boost and make it stand out.
-Visually showing a user reaping the rewards humanises the video and can create empathy.
-Generating emotion will help the viewer already feel like you know their pain point and want to help them.
+Using character animation in a marketing video can give it a unique boost and make it stand out.
+Visually showing a user reaping the rewards humanises the video and can create empathy – people can kind of put themselves in the character’s shoes, even if the design isn’t totally realistic.
+Generating emotion will help the viewer already feel like you know their pain points and want to help them, and can help them.
+It can also help with storytelling, for example showing a customer and their customer journey.

 When selling or thinking about tech, it’s easy to think of highly conceptual/corporate visuals, but the people who are buying and who will benefit are people, after all.
-So including people can help the video to be more relatable.
+So, including people can help the video become more relatable.

 Video by Lunamik Studio